-10.2 For the young person who has displayed harmful behaviour
+10.2 For the child who has displayed harmful behaviour

-It is important to find out why the young person has behaved in such a way.
-It may be that the young person is experiencing their own difficulties and may even have been harmed themselves in a similar way.
+It is important to find out why the child has behaved in such a way.
+It may be that the child is experiencing their own difficulties and may even have been harmed themselves in a similar way.
 In such cases support such as one to one mentoring or counselling may also be necessary.

 Particular support from identified services may be necessary through and a consideration as to the most appropriate referral (Family Wellbeing/Youth Inclusion Support Project/Specialist services for Harmful Sexual Behaviours.
-Also the young person may require additional support from family members.
+Also the child may require additional support from family members.

-Once the support required to meet the individual needs of the young person has been met, it is important that the young person receives a consequence for their behaviour.
-This may be in the form of restorative justice e.g. making amends with the young person they have targeted if this has been some form of bullying.
-In the cases of sexually harmful behaviour it may be a requirement for the young person to engage in one to one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).
-If there is any form of criminal investigation ongoing it may be that this young person cannot be educated on site until the investigation has concluded.
-In which case, the young person will need to be provided with appropriate support and education elsewhere.
+Once the support required to meet the individual needs of the child has been met, it is important that the child receives a consequence for their behaviour.
+This may be in the form of restorative justice e.g. making amends with the child they have targeted if this has been some form of bullying.
+In the cases of sexually harmful behaviour it may be a requirement for the child to engage in one to one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).
+If there is any form of criminal investigation ongoing it may be that this child cannot be educated on site until the investigation has concluded.
+In which case, the child will need to be provided with appropriate support and education elsewhere.

-It may be that the behaviour that the young person has displayed may continue to pose a risk to others, in which case an individual risk assessment may be required.
-This should be completed via a multi- agency response to ensure that the needs of the young person and the risks towards others are measured by all of those agencies involved including the young person and their parents.
-This may mean additional supervision of the young person or protective strategies if the young person feels at risk of engaging in further inappropriate or harmful behaviour.
+It may be that the behaviour that the child has displayed may continue to pose a risk to others, in which case an individual risk assessment may be required.
+This should be completed via a multi- agency response to ensure that the needs of the child and the risks towards others are measured by all of those agencies involved including the child and their parents.
+This may mean additional supervision of the child or protective strategies if the child feels at risk of engaging in further inappropriate or harmful behaviour.

-The school may also choose a punishment as a consequence such as exclusion or internal exclusion/inclusion/seclusion for a period of time to allow the young person to reflect on their behaviour.
+In line with the school's behaviour policy a consequence such as suspension or internal suspension/inclusion/seclusion for a period of time to allow the child to reflect on their behaviour may be considered as appropriate.
 In addition to this it may be the incident becomes a Police/Children's Services investigation and school will need to be mindful of the stage at which this investigation is.